chrisroman20/chrisroman20/README.md

 ### 🎓 Education

-8th semester student of Computer Systems Engineering at the Instituto Tecnológico de Tijuana.
+9th semester student of Computer Systems Engineering at the Instituto Tecnológico de Tijuana.

 ### 💼 Professional Experience

 Full-Stack Developer at Homoeonic.
+IT Engineer at TCL.

 ### 🔧 Technical Skills